 Throughout the college admissions process, you’ll encounter several important checkpoints.
-Selecting schools, applying for admission and receiving college acceptances are all critical.
-But, your decision often comes down to the question, “How will I pay for this?”
+Selecting schools, applying for admission, and receiving college acceptances are all critical.
+But, your decision often comes down to how you will pay for it.
 Financial aid can help by providing scholarships, grants, work-study employment opportunities, and student loans to those who qualify.
 Below are essential financial aid facts every student should know, including an introduction to the FAFSA.

 Most schools have deadlines for submitting the FAFSA.
 Complete yours in time to meet the earliest deadline for the schools you’re considering, or for your state grant program if that deadline is first.
-The earlier you apply, the more likely you are to be considered for all the forms of financial aid.
-If you miss deadlines, you may receive fewer grants, need more loans, or may be offered less financial aid overall.
-Returning students have FAFSA deadlines as well.
-You can find deadline information on college financial aid websites.
-Tip: If your family’s income tax returns will not be filed by your schools’ FAFSA deadlines, you can estimate income.
-There is an IRS release which allows the IRS to transfer your tax return information to financial aid offices when filed.
+If you miss deadlines, you may receive fewer grants, need more student loans, or may be offered less financial aid overall.
+You can find deadline information on college financial aid websites or visit the FAFSA site at studentaid.gov.
+Tip: Using the Internal Revenue Service Data Retrieval Tool (IRS DRT), which automatically transfers tax information into the FAFSA form, can save you time searching for tax records and eliminate errors.

 The intent of financial aid is to provide access and college choice for students with financial need.
-If you are accepted at a school and filed your FAFSA and any other required forms in a timely way, you will receive a financial aid award notification before you are asked to make a decision about whether you will attend.
+If you are accepted at a school and filed your FAFSA, along with other required forms timely, you will receive a financial aid award notification before you are asked to make a decision about whether you will attend.
 To be in the best position, apply for admission at a few schools and send your FAFSA to all.